 Who freemovers are?
-If your university isn't member of a network or you would like to go a university outside a network, you can join the CEEPUS programme only for the second semester.
+If your university isn't member of a network or you would like to go a university outside a network, you can join the CEEPUS programme only for the second semester (Winter and Spring term at CEU).
 You need two documents: a Letter of Acceptance from the host institution and a Letter of Recommendation from two different teachers of your university.
 You can download both of them from the CEEPUS website after the registration

 Application of Teachers

 - citizenship of a CEEPUS member state (or of a EU/EWR state respectively).
 Those, who do not have the citizenship of a CEEPUS member state need to upload an „equal status document" (visa, residence permit) to apply.

 - minimum 6 hours (lecture or/and consultation) per work week (5 days) during the exchange